TissueImageAnalytics/cerberus/README.md

 This repository contains code for using Cerberus, our multi-task model outlined in our [preprint](https://arxiv.org/abs/2203.00077).

+Scroll down the README to also find instructions on downloading our pretrained ResNet encoder and WSI-level results.

-**WARNING:** THE REPOSITORY IS DUE FOR COMPLETION BY NOV 19TH 2022.
+**WARNING:** THE REPOSITORY IS DUE FOR COMPLETION BY NOVEMBER 19TH 2022.

 ## Set Up Environment